DarthKoder/Star-Wars-Question-Raider/readme.md

 ## Credits

 ### Code
- * Understanding the concept of flexbox was learned through [Complete Guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)
+ * Understanding some JavaScript concepts and code needed for certail aspects of the game [W3schools](https://www.w3schools.com/)
  * The README template was helpfully provided by my mentor Mitko at Code Institute [Lunar-Escape](https://github.com/Thomas-Tomo/Lunar-Escape)

 ### Content